 Whether you’re new to town or a longtime resident, consider signing up for the Mt.
-Lebanon Residents Academy, a free eight-week overview of local programs and services sponsored by the Mt.
+Lebanon Residents Academy, a free nine-week overview of local programs and services sponsored by the Mt.
 Lebanon Community Relations Board (CRB).
-The first session is Thursday, January 10, 2019.
-The 2019 Class is full, please feel free to submit an application for next years class.
+The first session is Thursday, January 7, 2021.

 The academy complements Mt.
 Lebanon’s successful fire and police academies.
 It provides a broad introduction to all aspects of local government, giving participants a look at the community’s successes and challenges, as well as an appreciation of how tax dollars are spent.

-Academy participants will hear from various municipal departments and related agencies as well as the school district from 6:30 to 8:30 p.m. on eight Thursdays from January 10 through March 7 (No session on Valentine's Day.)
+Academy participants will hear from various municipal departments and related agencies as well as the school district from 6:30 to 8:30 p.m. on eight Thursdays from January 7 through March 4.
 The first session is in the municipal building, but some sessions will take place at other facilities, such as the library, public safety center or rec center, depending on the topic.
 Some walking, including stairs, may be involved.

 “Academies like this are offered all over the country with the purpose of educating and engaging residents.” says CRB chair Lisa Borrelli Dorn.
 “Many people who ‘graduate’ from these academies go on to take leadership roles in the community.”

 Mt.
 Lebanon Residents Academy is not a series of lectures, Borrelli Dorn emphasizes: “It is interactive, with off-site visits, participatory activities and plenty of time for questions and answers.”